Velociturtle/overscanning_abdominal_ct/README.md

 ## Usage

+1. **Download the calculator and model weights** – clone this repository (or download `overscanning_calculator.ipynb` directly) and retrieve `best.pt` from `YOLO/model_and_training/yolo11_pubic_symphysis_m_hardtrain/weights`.
-1. **Prepare your data** – organise CT scans as NIfTI files under a single directory.
+2. **Prepare your data** – organise CT scans as NIfTI files under a single directory.
 Each patient folder should contain one `.nii` or `.nii.gz` volume.
-2. **Edit the paths in `overscanning_calculator.ipynb`**
+3. **Edit the paths in `overscanning_calculator.ipynb`**
-   - `MODEL_PATH` – path to your trained YOLO model weights (`.pt`).
+   - `MODEL_PATH` – path to the downloaded YOLO weights (`best.pt`).
    - `NIFTI_DIR` – directory containing patient subfolders with NIfTI volumes.
    - `CSV_PATH` – output CSV path (defaults to `NIFTI_DIR/overscanning_results.csv`).
    - Flags controlling behaviour:
      - `DISPLAY_DETECTION` – show the best pubic-symphysis detection slice.
      - `FAST_MODEL` – pass `--fast` to TotalSegmentator for quicker but less accurate masks.
      - `MULTI_LABEL_MASK` – store liver and spleen in a combined mask as labels `1` and `2`.
-3. **Run the notebook** – execute the cells.
+4. **Run the notebook** – execute the cells.
 Processing is incremental; existing rows in the CSV are updated or appended.
 Femur, liver and spleen masks are generated on the fly (GPU is tried first with CPU fallback).
 Optional cells near the end can generate MP4 preview videos, write a summary statistics CSV and export PNG plots summarising overscanning.

 ## File Requirements